Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Axe7bravo/README.md

 Define Software Engineering:

 What is software engineering, and how does it differ from traditional programming?

+Software engineering is a broader discipline that encompasses the entire lifecycle of software development, from conception to maintenance.
+It emphasizes a systematic and methodical approach, applying engineering principles to software creation.
+Traditional programming, on the other hand, focuses primarily on writing code to solve specific problems (Feder, 2023).

+In essence, software engineering is like building a bridge – you need a plan, consider various factors, and ensure a robust final product.
+Traditional programming is like laying the bricks – it's an important step, but just one piece of the whole project.

 Software Development Life Cycle (SDLC):

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.